arun-kr-reddy/notes/operating_system.md

   ```
 - **critical section:** portion of code that can lead to race conditions
 - **mutual exclusion:** only one thread should be executing critical section at any time
-- **atomicity:** critical section should execute like one uninterrupible instruction
+- **atomicity:** critical section should execute like one uninterruptible instruction

 ### locks
 - **lock:** is just a variable that is either available (no thread holds the lock) or acquired (one thread holds the lock, other threads waiting), makes sure only one thread is executing critical section